ul class="overview_list " id="projectList">

 2017

-• Unveiling the Rivera
+• Unveiling the Rivera, Saranda - Konispol Region

 Tourism, which is important for many countries and regions, harbours the great danger of destroying nature and culture that is worth protecting.
 At Unveiling The Riviera, we have therefore paid particular attention to using the great potential of the region to create a strong economic base for the population and, on the other hand, to respect, protect and preserve the rich heritage of the Riviera.
 Our proposal aims to unveil the hidden potentials with three different goals: Restoring, connecting and activating the area, starting from the existing.